alloystorm/dvvr/dancexr/download.md

 Every month, we publish the latest version on our Patreon page.
 The free version build will also be made available on Patreon one month after its initial release.

 By becoming a supporter on Patreon, you will have exclusive access to the latest updates and the chance to provide feedback before the release is available on other platforms.

-If you appreciate our project and want to support us, we encourage you to become a Patreon supporter.
+Also the creator edition is only available on the Patreon platform for the creator tier supporters.

 ### Purchase PC version from Steam & Itch.io